18 Wheeler Regulations

 It must be re-stated that the trucking industry has become the most regulated commercial industry in the United States.
+18 wheeler regulations in Texas is one of the most regulated commercial indistries in the USA.
 This page describes the regulations most often relied on by an attorney to research the correct safety measures to be used by the trucking industry.
 Further, if any of the regulations were violated or ignored this will be used to establish the negligence of the truck driver, the trucking company or both in order to establish negligence and to maximize any monetary reward a person would be entitled to.
 Because of the broad scope of regulations that apply to the trucking industry only key parts of the regulations are discussed.

 This legislation can be found at Title 49 Code of Federal Regulations.
 A summary of some of the key parts used by attorneys in trucking accidents are listed below:

 Federal Motor Carrier Safety Regulation Part 382

 Controlled Substances and Alcohol Use and Testing – Used to describe when and how a truck driver should be tested for illegal substances before during and after an accident involving a commercial vehicle.

 Commercial Driver’s License Standards – Used to determine if the driver of a commercial vehicle was qualified to operate the vehicle in use at the time of the accident.